plotdb/uploadr/README.md

 #### Providers

-`@plotdb/uploadr` supports uploading to different kind of file hosting services. use `provider` to choose from the available providers below.
+`@plotdb/uploadr` supports uploading to different kinds of file hosting services. use `provider` to choose from the available providers below.

 To use a provider, you should make sure to